 - 18There is, however, an exception where some researchers have access to more granular census data and can generate dissimilarity scores at a smaller geography.
 See Id.

-- 24See footnote #12 in the main report for the racial taxonomy.
+- 26See footnote #12 in the main report for the racial taxonomy.
 Divergence Index requires mutually exclusive racial groups for the index calculations.

-- 30The “within” divergence score for, say, a place, is the population weighted sum of tract divergence values.
+- 32The “within” divergence score for a place, county or CBSA is the population weighted sum of divergence values of all tracts within each of those respectively.

-- 31See e.g. Stephen Menendian, Arthur Gailes, and Samir Gambhir, The Most Segregated (and Integrated) Cities in the SF Bay Area (Berkeley, CA: Othering & Belonging Institute, 2020), https://belonging.berkeley.edu/most-segregated-and-integrated-cities-sf-bay-area.
+- 33See e.g. Stephen Menendian, Arthur Gailes, and Samir Gambhir, The Most Segregated (and Integrated) Cities in the SF Bay Area (Berkeley, CA: Othering & Belonging Institute, 2020), https://belonging.berkeley.edu/most-segregated-and-integrated-cities-sf-bay-area.

-- 32For CBSA/County, Metropolitan Areas, Micropolitan Areas, and Counties are each ranked on their own scale, so this may result in a higher percentile score, but lower divergence scorem for some geographies relative to others on our map.
+- 36For CBSA/County, Metropolitan Areas, Micropolitan Areas, and Counties are each ranked on their own scale, so this may result in a higher percentile score, but lower divergence score for some geographies relative to others on our map.